LaurentVeyssier/CarND-Traffic-Sign-Classifier/README.md

 ## Results

 The performance using either grayscale or L-channel images ended below the RGB augmented dataset.
 The following results were achieved after 20 epochs.
 The model is able to predict road signs correctly even with poor shoots.
+The saved model weigthts can be found in the folder `models` of this repository.

 Model with no pre-processing: